Izena, Okinawa: Climate

+Economy

 Izena's main crops are sugar and the edible seaweed mozuku, but there are also several rice paddies, livestock farms, and a cattle breeding facility.
 From December through April, sugar is harvested and processed at a refinery on the island before being exported.
 There is an awamori distillery in Izena Village that produces several varieties of the beverage.

 Commerce on the island is limited to a small grocery store, gas station, farmer's market, and building supply store that are operated by Japan's Central Union of Agricultural Cooperatives, several other independently owned convenience stores, restaurants, and bars in each of the island's 5 villages, and several hotels along the beach and in the island's center.
 There is a scuba diving shop in Nakada Village open in the summer that provides equipment and tours.